 Yes.
 In general, Lafert motors can be mounted vertically shaft up and down.
 Motors installed vertically must be protected from weather conditions.

 Bearings of type designation "2Z" have two shields for each bearing which are pre-lubricated by the manufacturer.
 All bearings have clearance of (C3).
 Covers with grease lubricators can be supplied.
 All our bearings are pre-loaded axially with compensating rings of tempered steel.
-180- 315 have regreasable bearings; both drive and non-drive end shields are equipped with grease fittings.
+Frame sizes 180 - 315 have bearings that can be regreased; both drive and non-drive end shields are equipped with grease fittings.

 It depends on the motors RPM and usage.
-Re-greasble bearings should be re-greased according to the recommendation in the manual of that particular motor.
+Re-greasable bearings should be re-greased according to the recommendation in the manual of that particular motor.

 Relubrication intervals for operating temperatures up to 70ºC (hours)